-- What would be the direct effects of gathering on wild horses and burros? - What are the anticipated complications and rate of complications associated with the ovariectomy via colpotomy procedure (procedure)? - If the mare is pregnant, would the procedure affect the development of the foal? - Would the mare continue to have an estrous cycle following this procedure? - What would be the anticipated long-term effects of the surgical procedure on mares? - What are anticipated on-range effects following the release of spayed mares, including free-roaming behavior? - How would the alternatives affect genetic diversity, health, and selfsustaining nature of Warm Springs HMA wild horses? - What are the potential risks of radio collaring wild horses and how would BLM ensure the animals would not be injured? - What are the effects of PZP on a mare and the herd? - What are the effects of ovariectomy via colpotomy on the population of wild horses in the Warm Springs HMA? - What are the effects of PZP on the population of wild horses in the Warm Springs HMA? - How would the alternatives affect wild horse and burro habitat?
+- What are anticipated on-range effects following the release of spayed mares, including free-roaming behavior? - How would the alternatives affect genetic diversity, health, and the selfsustaining nature of Warm Springs HMA wild horses? - What are the potential risks of radio collaring wild horses and how would BLM ensure the animals would not be injured? - What are the effects of PZP on a mare and the herd? - What are the effects of ovariectomy via colpotomy on the population of wild horses in the Warm Springs HMA? - What are the effects of PZP on the population of wild horses in the Warm Springs HMA? - How would the alternatives affect wild horse and burro habitat?